duanegoodner/srepkg/README.md

 ### Output

-If the user-provided command just takes the form `$ srepkg orig_pkg_ref`  (i. e. no optional arguments are used), a source distribution of the re-packaged package is saved as a .zip file named <ORIGINAL_NAMEsrepkg-ORIGINAL_VERSION.zip> in the directory from which srepkg is called, and no other files from the srepkg construction process are saved.
+If the user-provided command just takes the form `$ srepkg orig_pkg_ref`  (i. e. no optional arguments are used), srepkg saves the re-packaged 'S-package' as a .zip file named `ORIGINAL_NAMEsrepkg-ORIGINAL_VERSION.zip` in the directory from which srepkg is called.
 ORIGINAL_NAME and ORIGINAL_VERSION are the respective name and version of the original package as specified in its setup.py or setup.cfg file.
-This source distribution archive can be installed as a package named ORIGINAL_NAMEsrepkg using `$ pip install ORIGINAL_NAMEsrepkg-ORIGINAL_VERSION.zip`.

-These name and output directory of the .zip file iscan be customized using the optional -n, and -d arguments.
-The optional -c argument can be used to save an un-compressed version of the re-packaged package in a user-specified directory.

 ### Installing an S-package